 However, now, I am going to discuss over the characteristics and usages of Past Perfect Tense in this lesson along with its structural patterns both in negative and interrogative sentences and the various usages of it.
-It is 8th lesson on the Tense and its Classifications.
+It is 8th lesson on the All Tenses in English.

 I have discussed before Present Perfect Tense.
 If you have not read that lesson, you should read that first for the better understanding of this lesson.

 Here are some sentences in present perfect tense:

 The boy had joined in the game last year.

 I had bought a pair of shoes for him.

 We had given him the book before he went to Dhaka.